-Travelling up the east side of Manhattan you come to Brooklyn Bridge (it is worth taking the time to visit Brooklyn) and then East Village and the Lower East Side which is one of my favourite areas.
+Traveling up the east side of Manhattan you come to Brooklyn Bridge (it is worth taking the time to visit Brooklyn) and then East Village and the Lower East Side which is one of my favorite areas.
 The area is full of quirky shops and boutiques, narrow streets and alleyways, lots of cafes and bars.
-New York seemed to be full of tattoo parlours – one I noticed combined the parlour and a cappuccino café!
+New York seemed to be full of tattoo parlors – one I noticed combined the parlor and a cappuccino café!

 Of course you will want to walk along famous Fifth Avenue if only to indulge in some window shopping at famous shops like Tiffany and Cartier.
 In fact the line-up of shops is a who’s who of all the big retail names throughout the world.

 You would need many weeks if not months to really explore even the highlights of what New York has to offer.
 Despite its size Manhattan is really best explored on foot.
-You can walk along Broadway from Times Square checking out all the theatres and deciding which plays you might like to attend.
-Times Square, where Broadway and Seventh Avenue intersect, is quintessentially American, flashing ne on signs, exuberant locals and visitors.
+You can walk along Broadway from Times Square checking out all the theaters and deciding which plays you might like to attend.
+Times Square, where Broadway and Seventh Avenue intersect, is quintessentially American, flashing neon signs, exuberant locals and visitors.
 A real crossroads of the world.

-I attended a wonderful performance of Jersey Boys the story of Franki Valli and the Four Seasons still going strong since it premiere in 2005 but the line-up of shows includes Phantom of the Opera, Lion King, and dozens of others.
-Go to the ticket offices at the theatres of your choice as most of the longer running shows have seats available on the day or check out the half-price ticket booths.
+I attended a wonderful performance of Jersey Boys, the story of Franki Valli and the Four Seasons, still going strong since it premiered in 2005.
+But the line-up of shows includes Phantom of the Opera, Lion King, and dozens of others.
+Go to the ticket offices at the theaters of your choice as most of the longer running shows have seats available on the day, or check out the half-price ticket booths.

 Art lovers will have a field day in New York with most attracted to three major galleries all located on the east side of Central Park on 5th Avenue.
 The largest is the wonderful Metropolitan Museum of Art founded in 1870 with over two million items in its vast collection.
-Spread out over 7 hectares of galleries the collection includes Egyptian art, a superb collection of European paintings as well as American artists.
+Spread out over 7 hectares of galleries, the collection includes Egyptian art and a superb collection of European paintings as well as American artists.

 The Guggenheim Museum designed by Frank Lloyd Wright and the private Frick Collection are more modest in size but equally tempting.
-Modern art enthusiasts will enjoy the museum of Modern Art.
-New York has hundreds of other museum and galleries covering just about every possible interest.
+Modern art enthusiasts will enjoy the Museum of Modern Art.
+New York has hundreds of other museums and galleries covering just about every possible interest.

-Undoubtedly the centrepiece of Manhattan is Central Park the green heart of the city stretching north from 57th to 110th street.
-You can do many activities within the park including walking, jogging or cycling the many roads and paths, have a picnic, throw a frisbee on the Sheep Meadow, take a horse drawn carriage ride, take of boat ride on the central lake, visit the zoo or just watch the kaleidoscope of people enjoying themselves.
+Undoubtedly the centerpiece of Manhattan is Central Park (pictured), the green heart of the city stretching north from 57th to 110th street.
+You can do many activities within the park including walking, jogging or cycling the many roads and paths, have a picnic, throw a Frisbee on the Sheep Meadow, take a horse-drawn carriage ride, take a boat ride on the central lake, visit the zoo or just watch the kaleidoscope of people enjoying themselves.

-If you want to explore a bit further north and experience a lesser known part of Manhattan catch a bus or train north to Harlem.
-Wander round the bus terminus area along 125th street and you will experience how many New Yorkers live away from the glamour and glitter closer to 5th Avenue.
-On one side of the street you might find small shops where food stamps are currency while on the other more upmarket apartments round Columbia University are the norm.
+If you want to explore a bit further north and experience a lesser-known part of Manhattan, catch a bus or train north to Harlem.
+Wander around the bus terminus area along 125th street and you will experience how many New Yorkers live away from the glamour and glitter closer to 5th Avenue.
+On one side of the street you might find small shops where food stamps are currency while on the other more upmarket apartments around Columbia University are the norm.
 Iconic Yankee Stadium is located in Upper Manhattan.